-The male hormone has evolved 500 million years ago from estrogen.
+The male hormone evolved 500 million years ago from estrogen.

-When pregnancy begins, it starts the development of reproductive organs for males.
+When pregnancy begins, the development of reproductive organs for males begins as well.

 2. Testosterone regulates several processes from fat distribution to red blood cell production.

-Also, testosterone is responsible for a man’s sex drive, muscularity and strength, and bone mass.
+Also, testosterone is responsible for a man’s sex drive, muscularity/strength and bone mass.

 3. People ascribed youth-restoring powers to the testicles for a long period of time.